Appraisal window December 2021 to March 2022

-As we have entered our new Appraisal Window, we would like to bring to your attention some changes for the upcoming cycle.
+From 1st December we will enter our new Appraisal Window, we would like to reconfirm some communication from the last cycle.

-During the current Covid-19 pandemic, colleagues in Library Services are asked to complete the abridged version of the UCL appraisal form.
+Due to the ongoing impact of Covid-19, colleagues in Library Services are asked to continue with the abridged version of the UCL appraisal form, which can be found at https://www.ucl.ac.uk/human-resources/sites/human-resources/files/appraisal_review_and_development_scheme_short-form.docx .

 Appraisals and Covid-19

-This has not been a ‘normal’ year.
-UCL’s position is that the appraisal write-up should include acknowledgement of any agreed adjustments to objectives, workload or working patterns, for individual members of staff.
+The position remains that the appraisal write-up should include acknowledgement of any agreed adjustments to objectives, workload or working patterns, for individual members of staff.
 Where a barrier, such as the impact of COVID-19 or lockdown, may have impacted on an individual’s ability to meet agreed objectives from the previous year, it should not impact negatively on the individual in terms of demonstrating good performance over the past year.
 Nor should their revised working pattern/workload create a barrier to any learning and development opportunities which have been identified as part of the appraisal process.

 How to manage the appraisal documentation

-The LibNet appraisals page has been updated with information about the abridged appraisals process.
+The Libnet appraisals page has been updated with information about the abridged appraisals process: https://www.ucl.ac.uk/libnet/hr/learning-and-development/appraisals.

 The Developmental conversations approach allows for two-way conversation to take place which can enhance the appraisal experience through meaningful goal setting and personal development.

-The recommended Developmental Conversations training module is available for staff to complete.
+The recommended Developmental Conversations training module is available for staff to complete via https://www.ucl.ac.uk/staff-training/enroll.php?code=ODDC .

 When developing the targets, consideration should also be given to the UCL Ways of Working and the indicators relating to the grade of the post that the employee holds.